 MUST END THURSDAY, JUNE 3

 DIRECTED BY JORIS POSTEMA

-Plays in theater and Virtual Cinema.
+Plays in Virtual Cinema.

 Joris Postema, a Dutch documentarian filming in the Congolese city of Goma, is confronted by local artists and the Congolese members of his crew about his aesthetic approach and cultural preconceptions: Despite good intentions and progressive values, is he free of the “suffering sells” condescension often implicit in African stories and images created by Westerners?
 What is the difference between the way he frames everyday life in Goma and the way a local would?
 Countering assumptions the viewer might have regarding the filmmaker’s “white fragility,” Postema expands this dialogue, embraces the debate, and invites community voices into the conversation.
 His movie evolves into a meta-film about the ethics, limits, and responsibilities of European filmmaking in Black Africa.